 - Operational risk — what happens if the tool disappears, changes pricing, or gets compromised

-Step 1 — Map your AI use cases
+Step 1 of 7 — Map your AI use cases

 List every AI tool your team uses (including shadow AI — tools people use without formal approval).
 For each tool, note: